During the time of COVID Restrictions:

 HOW DO CLIENTS REGISTER?

 An adult must be present to register either an individual or family.
-Clients must provide name and address.
+Clients must provide identification with name and address.
+If there are children under 18 in the household, please bring each child's birth certificate or passport.

 WHERE ARE WE LOCATED?Calvary United Methodist Church